Here is a collection of information of things on the Kirkwood Community College Campuses that you should know about!

 New Student Orientation

-Orientation is mandatory for all new students and offered on several dates prior to the start of the term.
-During orientation, you’ll work with academic advisors, current students and professional staff members to get ready for your transition to Kirkwood Community College.
+Orientation is mandatory for all new students and is offered on several dates prior to the start of the term.
+During orientation, you’ll work with academic advisers, current students and professional staff members to get ready for your transition to Kirkwood Community College.
 At orientation students will:

-- meet with academic advisors to learn about your core classes, degree requirements in programs you’re considering and course selections for the semester
+- meet with academic advisers to learn about your core classes, degree requirements in programs you’re considering and course selections for the semester

 - register for classes.

 For more information go to www.kirkwood.edu/orientation.

 Want to be notified when the library gets something new?
 Sign up or check back at the link.